Editorial Integrity - Why you can trust CarInsurance.com

 Nupur Gambhir is a content editor and licensed life, health, and disability insurance expert.
 She has extensive experience bringing brands to life and has built award-nominated campaigns for travel and tech.
 Her insurance expertise has been featured in Bloomberg News, Forbes Advisor, CNET, Fortune, Slate, Real Simple, Lifehacker, The Financial Gym, and the end-of-life planning service.

-Adding a teen to a parent’s insurance policy is usually cheaper than being insured separately on their own policy.
-On average, teens can save anywhere from $503 to $3,163 by staying on a parent’s policy.
+Adding a teen to a parent’s insurance policy is cheaper than being insured separately on their own policy.
+On average, teens pay $280 per month on a parent’s car insurance policy.

 Written by: